phalpern/WG21-halpern/noop_constructor_destructor.md

 **Pros**:

- * Library-only change for most compilers.
+ * Library-only change for all known compilers.
 However, tools that track object lifetime would need to hook all specializations of `uninitialized_destructive_move`.